torgeir/cljs-workshop/readme.md

 Open [localhost:9500](http://localhost:9500) in the browser.

-To edit files inside the docker container start modifying the sketches:
+To be able to edit files inside the docker container:

 - Click the Extensions tab in vscode
 - Install the `Remote - Containers` extension
-- A new icon `Remove Explorer` on the left shows running docker containers
+- A new icon `Remote Explorer` on the left shows running docker containers
-- Right click and choose `Open folder in container` on the folder `cljs-workshop`
+- Right click on the folder `cljs-workshop` and choose `Open folder in container`

+You are ready to edit sketches!

 ### Other ways